world-federation-of-advertisers/planning-evaluation-framework/README.md

 ### Quickstart

-It is recommended to use a virtual environment with this project.
+It is recommended to use a virtual environment with Python version 3.8+ for this project.
 If you already have one, you can skip to the next step.
 The quickest way to set up a virtual environment is by running: